AmanKala/Sudoku_Solver/README.md

 # Sudoku_Solver
 A practical use of back tracking algorithm to solve a sudoku problem.
+The step by step solution can be visulised using the GUI provided.
 GUI for this is made with 'turtle' module in python.